RyuuSlayer/Blog/source/_posts/archiving-video-game-history-just-got-better.md

 ![](/assets/09-06-22/romvault-mia.png)

 In this image you can exactly see what has been added, sets with MIAs are recognized as completed even with MIAs.
-But the incredible part about this, if someone ever scans one of these MIAs with RomVault, it will be sent to a database and marked as found.
+But the incredible part about this, if someone ever scans one of these MIAs with RomVault, it will be sent to a database and be marked as found.
 (This can be turned off if you value privacy, though i would appreciate you keeping it on.)
 This feature makes RomVault the leading MIA listing.

 ![](/assets/09-06-22/romvault-mia.png)